Taste of Love (Taiwanese TV series)

 Taste of Love (唯一繼承者 (Wéi Yī Jì Chéng Zhě); literally "The Only Successor") is a 2015 Taiwanese romantic comedy television series produced by TVBS, starring Ray Chang, Vivian Sung, Hero Tai and Ching Yang as the main cast.
 Filming began in August, 2015 on location in Macau and will be filmed as it airs.
 First original broadcast began October 16, 2015 on TTV channel airing on Friday nights from 10:00-11:30 pm.

 Synopsis

-Chris Man (Ray Chang), the younger heir to "Man Kee Restaurant", an Michelin star restaurant in Macau, lives an affluent selfish life.
+Chris Man (Ray Chang), the younger heir to "Man Kee Restaurant", a Michelin star restaurant in Macau, lives an affluent selfish life.
 His family restaurant's most famous dish is the roast goose with special house sauce, which his mother is the only one that knows of the secret recipe.
 The restaurant finds itself in dire consequences when his mother collapses and goes into an coma.
 When the media reports about their mother's condition and that she is the only one that knows of the secret recipe this puts the restaurant's reputation and business in jeopardy.
 After only finding a postcard with a Taiwan address in the safe box where the recipe is supposedly kept, Chris heads to Taiwan hoping to find the origin of the secret recipe to save his family's restaurant.